 |Frequency (Hertz)||Reactance (Ohms)|

-A radian is a unit of angular measurement: there are 2π radians in one full circle, just as there are 360o in a full circle.
+A radian is a unit of angular measurement: there are 2π radians in one full circle, just as there are 360° in a full circle.
 If the alternator producing the AC is a double-pole unit, it will produce one cycle for every full turn of shaft rotation, which is every 2π radians, or 360°.

-Angular velocity may be represented by the expression 2πf, or it may be represented by its own symbol, the lower-case Greek letter Omega, which appears similar to our Roman lower-case “w”: ω.
+Angular velocity may be represented by the expression 2πf, or it may be represented by its own symbol, the lowercase Greek letter omega, which appears similar to our Roman lower-case “w”: ω.
 Thus, the reactance formula XL = 2πfL could also be written as XL = ωL.

 If the alternator has more than two poles, the angular velocity will be a multiple of the shaft speed.
 For this reason, ω is sometimes expressed in units of electrical radians per second rather than (plain) radians per second, so as to distinguish it from mechanical motion.

 Alternating current in a simple inductive circuit is equal to the voltage (in volts) divided by the inductive reactance (in ohms), just as either alternating or direct current in a simple resistive circuit is equal to the voltage (in volts) divided by the resistance (in ohms).
-An example circuit is shown here: (Figure below)
+An example circuit is shown here:

-Mathematically, we say that the phase angle of an inductor’s opposition to current is 90o, meaning that an inductor’s opposition to current is a positive imaginary quantity.
+Mathematically, we say that the phase angle of an inductor’s opposition to current is 90°, meaning that an inductor’s opposition to current is a positive imaginary quantity.
 This phase angle of reactive opposition to current becomes critically important in circuit analysis, especially for complex AC circuits where reactance and resistance interact.